F1 prize money: How much do GP teams and drivers really make?

 F1

 Teams and drivers compete for giant prize funds across the F1 season, with the ability to earn millions extra through race-to-race bonuses.
-Here is a full breakdown of the estimated prize money up for grabs in 2024
+Here is a full breakdown of the estimated prize money that was up for grabs in 2024

 Red Bull 2023 Abu Dhabi grand Prix